 The City of Colorado Springs' adopted Comprehensive Plan, known as PlanCOS, describes the City's vision of creating a vibrant community organized around six themes of vibrant neighborhoods, unique places, thriving economy, strong connections, renowned culture, and majestic landscapes.
 This Plan is intended to implement PlanCOS and is in direct conformance with PlanCOS.
-The URA Plan supports three themes in PlanCOS of vibrant neighborhoods, unique places, and thriving economy.
-The following excerpts from PlanCOS highlight the linkage between PlanCOS and this Plan under these three themes.
+The URA Plan directly supports five themes in PlanCOS of vibrant neighborhoods, unique places, strong connections, renowned culture, and majestic landscapes.
+The following excerpts from PlanCOS highlight the linkage between PlanCOS and this Plan under these five themes.
 These are representative excerpts, and not an all-inclusive list of relevant statements: